 - Medicaid and CHIP

-Before joining Mathematica in 1996, Hoag held positions in health care and private industry, including serving as a contract administrator for the University of Pennsylvania Health System.
-She is widely published in peer-reviewed journals such as Health Affairs, Foundation Review, and Health Care Financing Review.
+Hoag is widely published in peer-reviewed journals such as Health Affairs and Foundation Review.
 She is a reviewer for Health Affairs and the Journal of the American Medical Association, and served on the board of the Eastern Evaluation Research Society from 2012 to 2014.
 Hoag holds an M.A. in public policy studies from the Irving B. Harris School of Public Policy Studies and a certification in health administration from the Graduate Program in Health Administration and Policy, both at the University of Chicago.

 Enroll America Evaluation